DouglasHeinan/tamarack-treks/README.md

 # Tamarack Treks- Outdoor Gear and Trail Resource
 ## A resource for hikers and campers in Montana

-This project is a demo outdoor enthusiast guide written in Python.
+This project is a demo outdoor enthusiast guide.
+The notion is that this would be a family-friendly resource for hikers and backpackers looking for community feedback and other information about the trails of western Montana and the gear necessary to hike them.
+Users are able to share trail photos, find good prices on gear, get directions to local trailheads and more.

 This webpage can be accessed at [douglasheinan.com/tamarack-treks](http://douglasheinan/tamarack-treks.com).

-## Something here about making it...
+## Key Features...
 **Languages/tech used:** HTML, CSS, Javascript, Python, Flask, Jinja, SQLLite, Bootstrap

 This project was written mostly in Python.
 I wanted to create a fairly straightforward webpage that utilized a number